matskse/platformer-course/README.md

 ## Extra tasks
 Ideas for extra things to add to the game:
+- Fix the bug where the Player's collider is too large after he dies.
 - A background Tilemap for visual background tiles.
 - A Ruletile for background bricks.
 - A score that increases when killing enemies.